MaCFP/matl-db/Wood/Calibration_Results/UCB/README.md

 ## Notes on Modeling

 * We chose to represent the anaerobic pyrolysis of pine wood via the parallel reaction mechanism of generalized components: cellulose, hemicellulose, and lignin.
-While this reaction scheme does generally produce a better-fitting model than a single exponential, it does require that we have some a priori knowledge of the component mass fractions for our specific wood, as these values can vary widely.
+While this reaction scheme does generally produce a better-fitting model than a single exponential, it does require that we have knowledge of the component mass fractions for our specific wood, as these values can vary widely.
 While initial species mass fractions can be determined via optimization, doing so while simultaneously estimating their kinetic parameters is not guaranteed to produce physically meaningful results.
-In order to determine the initial specie composition, we fit a linear combination of TGA mass loss curves for cellulose, hemicellulose, and lignin at 10K/min [[1]](#1) to the overall mass loss curve of the pine wood.
+In order to determine the initial specie compositions prior to estimating reaction paramters, we fit a linear combination of TGA mass loss curves for cellulose, hemicellulose, and lignin at 10K/min [[1]](#1) to the overall mass loss curve of the pine wood.
 Assuming no moisture, we perform this fit using the Constrained Optimization By Linear Approximation (COBYLA) Method, applying the constraint $Y_C + Y_H + Y_L = 1$.

 * As a part of this modeling effort, several different reaction schemes are explored.
 The first is a single-stage, parallel reaction mechanism whereby individual components are each converted to char through one of three parallel reactions.
 Here, we track 6 total species, as each reaction produces a different char residue.
 These individual char species may be lumped together by giving them identical material properties.
 The second reaction scheme is a multi-stage, parallel reaction mechanism whereby individual components are likewise converted to intermediate solid species, which are then converted to char residue through another set of parallel reactions.
 This gives a total of 6 reactions and 9 species, a number which may again be reduced by lumping together intermediate solid or char residue species.
 The final reaction scheme is an attempt at a more generalizable reaction scheme where each component is fit to its own individual reaction scheme, using the TGA mass loss curves for each component provided in [[1]](#1).
 The best reaction scheme for each component was found through trial and error: cellulose: 2-step serial, hemicellulose: 3-step serial, and lignin: 2-step parallel.
 These individual component reaction schemes are combined in parallel to form the overall reaction scheme for wood, consisting of 11 species and 8 reactions.
 Further detail is provided below.